-To help you make the most of your winter ski vacation in Banff National Park, here’s a sample five night, three ski day itinerary that helps you experience the skiing that make Banff and Lake Louise famous while taking in the best tastes, sights and adventures.
+With so much to ski and do in Banff and Lake Louise, you’ll want to make the most of your winter ski vacation to the Canadian Rockies.
+This five-night and three-ski-day itinerary will ensure you experience the world-class skiing that makes Banff and Lake Louise famous, while taking in the best tastes, sights and adventures.

 At-a-glance: 5 Nights in Banff with 3 days skiing